-The ongoing body of work titled, “Shelly Seashore” is a selection of Shel Silverstein poems from Where the Side Walk Ends.
-The photographs are adapted directly from illustrations like Sleeping Sardines and interpreted from stand-alone poems.
+The ongoing body of work titled, “Shelly Seashore” is a selection of Shel Silverstein poems from Where the Side Walk Ends and old nursery rhymes.
+The photographs are adapted directly from illustrations like Sleeping Sardines and interpreted from rhymes like Sing a Song of Sixpence.
 These impossibly odd scenarios were constructed and photographed as though they were reported sightings.
 Currently I am working on a series titled, Robert Koons.
 While testing the chemical corrosion of tomato acid on foil, I imagined Jeff Koons having a fictional cousin named Robert and dumped the science experiment all together.
 The mammoth, shiny, multi-colored balloon animal sculpture’s belonging to Jeff are arguably his most recognizable pieces.
 I make work as Robert might, constructing low-tech mimics using aluminum foil, covering basic objects like lawn chairs and tomatoes on the vine.
 He is seen as a small town hero in a community blind to the celebrity of Jeff.
 The photographs are taken as though the sculptures were discovered by teens trespassing onto Robert’s property under the cover of darkness.

 – CV available upon request –